 laguna humantay trek

-After our amazing lunch and re-energizing nap, we made our way up the trail to head toward Laguna Humantay.
-It is around 1 mile from the sky camp that you’ll see at the bottom.
-It really isn’t a hard hike up but this is the day that I felt the most out of breath.
+After our amazing lunch and re-energizing nap, we made our way up the trail toward the lake.
+It is around one mile from the sky camp that you’ll see at the bottom.
+It really isn’t a hard hike up, but this is the day that I felt the most out of breath.
 My guess is that it was my first hike at this altitude in a couple of weeks.

-If you are worried about the altitude, there will always be someone at the bottom of the hill that can take you up to Laguna Humantay instead of doing the trek.
+If you are worried about the altitude, there will always be someone at the bottom of the hill who can take you up to lake instead of doing the trek.

 Once we reached the top, we were rewarded with turquoise-colored water and an amazing backdrop of the Mountain peak Humantay.